0livare/pushup-cli/README.md

   ```

 - `initials` _(default: `""`)_ - The initials of your name.
 If provided, this is used to fill the INITIALS placeholder in the `format` option.

+> Note: When using a project level config file, you can also create a config file in your home directory that contains your initials.

 ### Projects